 He has even met Prince Charles, where he was invited to the palace for his contributions to Help the Aged and Help Age India!
 His life has been filled with absolutely amazing moments.

-My grandad, as you can see, is quite the role model – he is in his 90s, and was awarded the very deserving Honorary Doctorate of Humanities Degree by The United Graduate College & Seminary, USA on 13th December 2013.
+My grandad, as you can see, is quite the role model – in his 90s he was awarded the very deserving Honorary Doctorate of Humanities Degree by The United Graduate College & Seminary, USA on 13th December 2013.
 I was so grateful to have been in Nairobi during that time to attend the graduation ceremony, and walked alongside him as he went to receive this amazing accolade.

-He has recently also been awarded the Order of the Grand Warrior of Kenya (OGW), in July 2017 by the President of Kenya.
+He was recently also awarded the Order of the Grand Warrior of Kenya (OGW), in July 2017 by the President of Kenya.
 This is in recognition of outstanding or distinguished services rendered to the nation in various capacities and responsibilities.